About2023-04-19T15:07:42-04:00

 Founder, Clinical Director, Psychotherapist

-Sarah grew up in the Hudson Valley and lives in Upstate, NY with her family and their dog.
-Traveling, spending time in NYC, all things culinary, and exploring nature are amongst her most cherished activities.
+Sarah grew up in the Hudson Valley, where after 14 years of living in NYC, she returned to put down roots with her family.
+Traveling, spending time in the city, all things culinary, and exploring nature are amongst her most cherished activities.

 photo of Sarah Perl